How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

 - Monitor the metrics like CPU, memory, disk space, network and process of servers (Requires Zabbix Agent)

-- Monitoring of MySQL, PostgreSQL, Oracle and Microsoft SQL Server.
+- Monitoring of MySQL, PostgreSQL, Oracle, and Microsoft SQL Server.

 - Zabbix has built-in Java application server monitoring.

-- Monitoring the network device with SNMP.
+- Monitor network devices with SNMP.

 - Web services monitoring.

-Install PHP and PHP Extensions
+PHP and PHP Extensions

 Enable optional repository on RHEL 7.